khulnasoft/khulnasoft/doc/admin/observability/metrics.md

 kubectl port-forward svc/prometheus 9090:30090
 ```

-If you are using [Docker Single Container](../deploy/docker-single-container/index.md) or the [Docker Compose deployment option](../deploy/index.md), you will need to restart the Sourcegraph container
+If you are using [Docker Single Container](../deploy/docker-single-container/index.md) or the [Docker Compose deployment option](../deploy/index.md), you will need to restart the Khulnasoft container
 with a flag `--publish 9090:9090` in the `docker run` command.

 Prometheus will be available http://localhost:9090.